 Title Recommendations based on William Somerset

 After getting a green card in exchange for assassinating a Cuban government official, Tony Montana stakes a claim on the drug trade in Miami.
-Viciously murdering anyone who stands in his way, Tony eventually becomes the biggest drug lord in the state, controlling nearly all the cocaine that comes through Miami.
+Viciously murdering anyone who stands in his way, Tony eventually becomes the biggest drug lord in the state—controlling nearly all the cocaine that comes through Miami.
 But increased pressure from the police, wars with Colombian drug cartels and his own drug-fueled paranoia serve to fuel the flames of his eventual downfall.

 With the help of a German bounty hunter, a freed slave sets out to rescue his wife from a brutal Mississippi plantation owner.

 Staring unflinchingly into the abyss of slavery, this spellbinding audio transforms history into a story as powerful as Exodus and as intimate as a lullaby.
 Sethe, its protagonist, was born a slave and escaped to Ohio, but eighteen years later she is still not free.
 She has too many memories of Sweet Home, the beautiful farm where so many hideous things happened.
 And Sethe's new home is haunted by the ghost of her baby, who died nameless and whose tombstone is engraved with a single word: Beloved.
-Filled with bitter poetry and suspense as taut as a rope, Beloved is a towering achievement.